-They lack empathy
+2. They lack empathy

 So if your child has a personality that lacks empathy, then you might need to spend more time teaching them than you would another child who’s naturally empathetic.
 You can do this by reminding them of how they feel when someone is unkind to them.

-“Do you like it when your brother hits you?
-Does it make you sad when he does?
+“Does it make you sad when your brother is unkind to you?
 Because I know you don’t want to make your brother sad, you can make it right by saying your sorry.”

-Your home is a battlefield
+3. Your home is a battlefield

 “I see that you’re angry and that’s okay.”
 Then I wait.
 “Can I hold you?
 It’s hard to be okay when something doesn’t go the way we want.
 But we still have to choose kindness and accept it.”
-Or “I’m okay with you questioning me, but I’m not okay with how you said it.
+Or “I’m okay with you questioning me, but I’m not okay with how you did it.
 Try again in a kind voice.”